MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 ![Synchronize StartSlice](/images/tutorials/basicmechanics/BM_13.png "Synchronize StartSlice")

-The connection is drawn as a thin grey arrow between both modules with the arrowhead pointing to the module that receives the field value as input.
-The value of the field *starSlice* is now transmitted to the field *Float1*.
-Changing *StartSlice* automatically changes *Float1*, but not the other way round.
+The connection is drawn as a thin gray arrow between both modules with the arrowhead pointing to the module that receives the field value as input.
+The value of the field *startSlice* is now transmitted to the field *Float1*.
+Changing *startSlice* automatically changes *Float1*, but not the other way round.

 ![Parameter Connection StartSlice](/images/tutorials/basicmechanics/BM_14.png "Parameter Connection StartSlice")